Siftah/get_iplayer/installer.md

 There are a number of options available to compile the installer script in different configurations:

+* `WITHOUTCONFIG` - Reverts to use of CGI script to retrieve helper application download URLs
 * `WITHOUTPERL`   - This option omits the Perl support archive from the installer.
 If your development machine has a fully-working Perl installation, it isn't necessary to include the Perl support archive in development builds (`get_iplayer` will use the system Perl).
 * `WITHSCRIPTS`   - This option will embed `get_iplayer.pl`, `get_iplayer.cgi`, and `plugins` into the installer and will prevent those files from being downloaded or updated from infradead.org.
 This is useful for working with updated versions of those scripts that have not yet been released.
 * `NOCHECK`       - This option will prevent the online check for a new installer version.
 The online check is usually unnecessary during development.
+* `PRERELEASE`    - Configures a warning dialog that pops up when the installer runs telling the user that he is using a pre-release build of the installer.

 #### Standalone Build

 Additional options are available to create a "standalone" build of the installer.
 Standalone builds have all dependencies embedded within the installer and do not download or update them from infradead.org.
 These builds are intended to model a unitary installer that could be distributed without the need for external sources of dependencies.
 Standalone builds are useful in working with portions of the installer related to the unpacking and configuration of helper applications since they don't incur the overhead of downloading archive files at run-time.
 However, the compile time is longer and the resulting installer is much larger due to the inclusion of the helper application archives.

 * `STANDALONE`  - This option is a synonym for `WITHSCRIPTS` and `WITHHELPERS`
 * `WITHHELPERS` - This option will embed archived versions of all `get_iplayer` helper applications into the installer (see below).
 * `HELPERS`     - Location of helper application archives (default = `${BUILDPATH}\helpers`, but may be overridden).

 **Helper Applications**